-The theme for 2020 is STAND TOGETHER Holocaust Memorial Day 2020 'Don't be content in your life just to do no wrong, be prepared every day to try and do some good.' -Sir Nicholas Winton, who rescued 669 children from Nazi-occupied Europe
+The theme for 2021 is BE THE LIGHT IN THE DARKNESS Holocaust Memorial Day 2021 'Don't be content in your life just to do no wrong, be prepared every day to try and do some good.' -Sir Nicholas Winton, who rescued 669 children from Nazi-occupied Europe

 Holocaust Memorial Day is marked each year on the 27th of January, the anniversary of the liberation of Auschwitz-Birkenau.
-This year marks the 75th anniversary.
-The theme for 2020 is STAND TOGETHER.
-Holocaust Memorial Day is the day for everyone to remember the millions of people murdered in the Holocaust, under Nazi Persecution, and in the genocides which followed in Cambodia, Rwanda, Bosnia, and Darfur.
+The theme for 2021 is BE THE LIGHT IN THE DARKNESS Holocaust Memorial Day is the day for everyone to remember the millions of people murdered in the Holocaust, under Nazi Persecution, and in the genocides which followed in Cambodia, Rwanda, Bosnia, and Darfur.